 |Corda Network trust root||Document history|

-This document is made available for public examination and dissemination.
+This document, when published to an online repository, is intended to be made available for public examination and dissemination.

-The Corda Network Public Key Infrastructure (Corda Network PKI) has been established by the Corda Network Foundation to enable reliable and secure identity authentication of nodes in the Corda Network, and to facilitate the preservation of confidentiality and integrity of data in electronic transactions within that network.
-This document is issued by Corda Network Foundation to identify the practices and procedures that the Operator employs in its role as Corda Network Certification Authority, issuing certificates on behalf of the Corda Network Foundation.
+The Corda Network Public Key Infrastructure (Corda Network PKI) has been established by the Corda Network Foundation to enable reliable, identification and authentication of nodes in the Corda network (Corda Network), and to facilitate the preservation of confidentiality and integrity of data in electronic transactions within that network.
+This document is issued by R3 LLC (R3, Network Operator or Operator ) to identify the practices and procedures that the Operator employs in its role as Corda Network Certification Authority, issuing certificates for use in connection with the Corda Network.